ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 If use of TLS is negotiated, the data sent over TCP simply is TLS data in compliance with {{RFC5246}}.

+Once the TLS handshake has completed, all application data SHALL be sent over that negotiated TLS channel.
+Application data MUST NOT be sent prior to the TLS handshake.

+If the TLS handshake fails for non-cryptographic reasons such as failure to negotiate a compatible cipher or the like, endpoints SHOULD behave as if the the TCP-TLS option was not present.
+This is obviously not the conventional behavior for TLS failure, but as the entire idea here is to be opportunistic and the attacker can simply suppress the TCP-TLS option entirely, this provides the maximum robustness against broken intermediaries.
+If the TLS handshake fails for cryptographic reasons that indicate damage to the datastream (e.g., a decryption failure or a Finished failure) then the endpoints SHOULD signal a connection failure, as this suggests that there is a middlebox modifying the data and there is a reasonable chance that the state is now corrupted.

 # TLS Profile